astarling/Arduinonexus/README.md

 	#include "Arduinonexus.h"

-  nexus = Arduinonexus(10, 2, 14, 1);
+  nexus = Arduinonexus(10, 2, 14);

-Where the parameters are: `Pin` where the transmitter is connected to, the `channel` used to send the data, the `id` and `battery` status. now you can send temperature and humidity data:
+Where the parameters are: `Pin` where the transmitter is connected to, the `channel` used to send the data and the `id`. now you can send temperature and humidity data:

-	nexus.send(12.3, 25)
+	nexus.send(12.3, 25, 1)

 Once the sensor is sending data you can pair it with the weather station.
 For more info look the examples.